HGHimself/rust-oauth2-study/README.md

 After we are authenticated, our service will receive an access token from Shopify that needs to be saved.
 It will be valid as long as the shop has our service installed.
 When it comes time to do any sort of operations with the shop's API, we will need to request a [session token](https://shopify.dev/apps/auth/session-tokens).
 This flow will repeat whenever the token becomes invalid.

+It is important to keep in while developing that we will compose reusable services to follow the flow for each of these.
+This will save us time to adopt other e-commerce platforms.

 Throughout these two main flows, we will need to handle various scenarios in which something may go wrong.
 Here is a working list of things that could go wrong:
 - The shop uninstalls the application (we would not be able to get a working session token)
 - The shop does not complete the authentication process (database entries will be left incomplete)